Amy Gunning

 Biography:

-I recently graduated, with Distinction, from the Garden Design Diploma at the London College of Garden Design.
+I graduated, with Distinction, from the Garden Design Diploma at the London College of Garden Design in 2022.

 Drawing on William Robinson and his ‘Wild Garden’ movement, the design centres on the ‘right plant, right place’ concept whilst structuring the space into a series of ‘rooms’ which become progressively looser as you move through the garden before it ultimately merges into the surroundings.